-Since receiving funding from Natural England 2 years ago, Wildscapes CIC have installed over 100 ponds across Yorkshire and are looking to install another 25 this coming winter.
+Since receiving funding from Natural England 2 years ago, Wildscapes CIC have installed over 100 free ponds for landowners across Yorkshire and are looking to install another 25 this coming winter.

 The work forms part of the Natural England led District Level licensing scheme for great crested newts (GCN).
 This new scheme to South Yorkshire means that when a proposed development is likely to impact on GCN habitat, developers now have the option of a quicker and simpler alternative to the traditional GCN mitigation licence.
 Since its launch earlier this year, the scheme has not only benefited developers in terms of certainty on costs and timescales, but has provided multiple new ponds for the benefit of GCN.